 By Laura Pakis, Certified Professional Dog Trainer and Cynologist,

 Recently I had the opportunity to interview Pat Rattray, the Training Director of A Sound Beginning and co-author of “Adopting a Dog?
 Start off right with … A Sound Beginning“.

 I first heard of the book on KSCO Pet Radio and wanted more information since it sounded like something anyone who is thinking or has recently adopted a dog would want to read.

 A Sound Beginning is designed to prevent mistakes and create a positive start from the very first day you bring your new dog home.
 It includes a step-by-step guide to safely introduce kids, new adults, and other pets and establish a routine that will build trust and confidence to last a lifetime.
 The owner only needs to read a chapter per day when working with the dog.

 “My whole life revolves around saving dogs,” states Rattray.
 “I have 26 years working with rescue boxers and new owner success.
 In addition, both Julie Dorsey-Oskerka and herself have taught obedience classes of all kinds.

 They saw that most dog owners didn’t have the observational skills that dog trainers saw.
 They noticed many fearful and anxious dogs being placed in stressful situations and failing.
 They felt a need to educate people on canine body language.

 Then in October 2012, Pat Rattray heard about a study on shelter dogs provided by Pet Smart Charities.
-During the research she learned that of the dogs returned to a shelter, 26.7% were returned during the first 2 weeks.
+During the research, she learned that of the dogs returned to a shelter; owners returned 26.7% during the first two weeks.
 This appeared to be the time frame when most dogs are in jeopardy.